rsolomo/ldap2date.js/README.md

 Returns a new Date() object
 - `time` - A LDAP Generalized-Time string

-An error will be thrown if the time string cannot be parsed into a valid Date object.
+`null` will be returned if the time string cannot be parsed into a valid Date object.

 ---
 ### ldap2date.toGeneralizedTime(date)